vuejs/docs/src/guide/scaling-up/testing.md

 ### Other Options {#other-options-2}

 - [Playwright](https://playwright.dev/) is also a great E2E testing solution with a wider range of browser support (mainly WebKit).
 See [Why Playwright](https://playwright.dev/docs/why-playwright) for more details.

+- [WebdriverIO](https://webdriver.io/) is a test automation framework for web and mobile testing based on the WebDriver protocol.

 - [Nightwatch v2](https://v2.nightwatchjs.org/) is an E2E testing solution based on [Selenium WebDriver](https://www.npmjs.com/package/selenium-webdriver).
 This gives it the widest browser support range.